naqvijafar91/go-workshops/docs/09-concurrency.md

 1. Goroutines are functions or methods that run concurrently with other functions or methods.
 2. They can be thought of as lightweight threads.
-3. Cost of creating and managing a goroutine is very small as compared to threads and that is why it is normal for an application to have thousands of goroutines running concurrently.
+3. The cost of creating and managing a goroutine is very small as compared to threads and that is why it is normal for an application to have thousands of goroutines running concurrently.

 ```go
 package main